JaySPatel2962/Server-Setup-Guide/README.md

     - Certbot will automatically create the certificate and update the Nginx configuration.
 2. **Verify SSL Certificate:**
     - The SSL certificate should be successfully generated, and HTTP requests should be redirected to HTTPS.

+## Verifying SSL Certificate and Completing Server Setup

+To verify the successful generation of your SSL certificate, navigate to your domain in a web browser and look for the padlock icon in the address bar.
+Click on it to view certificate details.

+To ensure your server setup is complete, confirm the following:
+1. Your application is accessible via HTTPS.
+2. PM2 is managing your Node.js processes.
+3. Nginx is properly serving your application.

+With these steps, your server should be fully operational and secure.
+Happy coding! 🚀